Grenfell Heritage Days A Big Success!

 As the evening drew on there were tables set up with games of chance, bake sales, craft sales, 50-50 draws, penny sales, auction, food and music.

 The Skipper Hot’s Band treated us to an evening of music, where some took to the floor for a step or two.

 Likely the biggest hit of the evening was the polar bear paws, essentially fried dough with a cinnamon batter with sauce and whipped cream.
 They created quite the line up!
 I purchased some delicious baked goods and beautifully handmade craft items, including baby blankets, cardigan and hat and booty set.

 A lot of organization goes into these events.
 Many thanks to all the people involved and those who volunteered their time.
 Those who can – do, those who do more – volunteer!

 Supporting this event is about giving back to the local health auxiliaries, which helps raise money for priority medical equipment at our local hospital.
 The Grenfell Legacy is alive and well, more than 100 years since the recognition of the International Grenfell Association (IGA) and 120 years since Grenfell first came to Northern Newfoundland.
 His presence is still felt today.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on July 24, 2014, in Community Economic Development, Heritage and tagged Great Northern Peninsula, Grenfell, Health care, Heritage, legacy, Newfoundland, St. Anthony, teddy bear picnic.
+Posted on July 24, 2014, in Community Economic Development, Tourism and tagged Great Northern Peninsula, Grenfell, Health care, legacy, Newfoundland, St. Anthony, teddy bear picnic, Tourism.
 Bookmark the permalink.
 Leave a comment.